kolkhis/tech-notes/linux/tools/grep.md

 ---

-When you specify a process by name, it *only* matches the name of the base process.
+When we specify a process by name, it *only* matches the name of the base process.
-Using `-f`, you can match the entire command that was run to execute that process.
+Using `-f`, we can match the entire command that was run to execute that process.
 ```bash
 pgrep -f 'daemon'
 ```